Ernani Coffee uses as many as 10 different coffees, available both as single-origins and in expertly blended blends.

-These are the questions we are asked most frequently, driven by the curiosity to know a little more about the coffee you are tasting.
+These are the questions we are most frequently asked, driven by curiosity to know a little bit more about the coffee being tasted.

-The coffee plantations are located in the tropical belt, that is, in that strip of land around the world, enclosed between the Tropic of Cancer and the Tropic of Capricorn.
+Coffee plantations are found in the tropical belt, which is that strip of land around the world enclosed between the Tropic of Cancer and the Tropic of Capricorn.

-This area is called the Coffee Belt: the coffee belt.
+This belt is called the Coffee Belt: the coffee belt.

-Consider that the world's largest producer of Arabica coffee is Brazil, while the first country for Robusta cultivation is Vietnam.
+Consider that the world’s largest producer of arabica coffee is Brazil, while the top country for robusta crops is Vietnam.

 That said, the countries that make up the Coffee Belt are varied and numerous, and each produces completely different coffees.
-The variety of these territories is in fact very wide: it starts from those characterized by a strong irradiation to those in which the plants create vast shaded areas, on hills or plateaus, up to volcanic and highly mineralized soils, to drier lands and clayey.
+In fact, the variety of these territories is very wide, ranging from those characterized by strong sunlight to those in which plants create vast shaded areas, on hills or plateaus, to volcanic and highly mineralized soils and drier, clayey soils.

 So where do Ernani’s coffees come from?

-And we are really grateful to them!
-Because in this way we can experiment, test, and constantly improve our blends or offer new single origins.
+And we are really grateful for that!
+Because in this way we can experiment, test, and constantly improve our blends or offer new single-origins.

-At the time of publication of this article, July 15, 2021, the coffees we have in production are ten, coming from South and Central America, Asia and Africa.
+At the current time of publication of this article, which is July 15, 2021, we have ten coffees in production from South and Central America, Asia, and Africa.

-- India, from which we buy the Kalledevarapura Estate and the Devagiri
+- India, from which we purchase the Kalledevarapura Estate and the Devagiri

 - Colombia, from which we select the Supremo Finca la Meseta

-- Brazil, from which we collect the Cerrado Bom Chocolate and the Caffè delle Donne
+- Brazil, from which we collect Cerrado Bom Chocolate and Women’s Coffee.

-Our Indian coffee, in particular Kalledevarapura, the most used of the two, is an excellent coffee that grows around 1400m above sea level.
+Our Indian coffee, particularly Kalledevarapura, the more widely used of the two, is an excellent coffee that grows around 1400 m above sea level.

-Kalle is my absolute favorite coffee, thanks to its vast aromatic range, which ranges from ripe fruit to tobacco, from chocolate to vanilla, from flowers to citrus fruits.
-It is a truly exceptional coffee and perfectly roasted by our Paolo.
-Every time you taste it you discover a new aspect that makes you fall in love with it even more!
+Kalle is my absolute favorite coffee because of its wide range of aromas, ranging from ripe fruit to tobacco, chocolate to vanilla, flowers to citrus.
+It is truly exceptional coffee and roasted to perfection by our Paolo.
+Every time you taste it you discover a new aspect that makes you fall even more in love with it!

-In addition to Kalle, we also use Indian Devagiri in the blends, a distinctly acidic and fragrant coffee, perfect for making the blends fresher.
+In addition to Kalle, we also use Indian Devagiri in the blends, a distinctly acidic and fragrant coffee that is perfect for making cooler blends.

-Colombian coffee, on the other hand, is much more fruity.
-It is a sweet and aromatic coffee, balanced by a light and fresh acidity.
+Colombian coffee, on the other hand, is much fruitier.
+It is a sweet and aromatic coffee, balanced by a light, fresh acidity.
 It is an excellent washed Arabica, which in my opinion expresses its full potential in filter extractions.

 Grown in the Medellin region, as can be seen from the map below.

-Brazilian coffees are generally natural Arabica, which do not carry defects, but not even great merits.
-This is why they are widely used in blends to create volume.
+Brazilian coffees are generally natural Arabicas, which do not carry flaws, but neither do they carry great merits.
+This is why they are widely used in blends to make volume.

 However, we opted for a gourmet Brazilian, awarded Specialty Coffee with a score of 83 out of 100.

-It is really a particular Arabica coffee and affordable for anyone, since unlike the more classic Arabica, it is very sweet and not very acidic, with an intense chocolate aroma.
+It really is a distinctive Arabica coffee that is affordable for anyone, since unlike the more classic arabica coffees, it is very sweet and low in acidity, with an intense chocolate aroma.

-If you have never approached a single origin Arabica and would like to try, this is definitely for you!
+If you have never approached a single-origin Arabica and would like to try it, this is definitely for you!

 It comes from the Cerrado region of Brazil and departs from the port of Santos.

-Another Brazilian coffee, the Caffè delle Donne, is instead more acidic and fresh.
-A Specialty Coffee, with a score of 84/100, IWCA certified, coming from the Cachoeira farm with departure for export from Minas Gerais.
+Another Brazilian coffee, the Women’s Cafe , on the other hand, is more acidic and fresh.
+A Specialty Coffee, with a score of 84/100, IWCA certified, from the Cachoeira farm leaving for export from Minas Gerais.

 And our Sidamo expresses just that!

-A deep-sea coffee, grown around 1800 m above sea level, with intense citrus notes, a strong and pleasant acidity, as well as more floral notes.
-All balanced by the sweetness of white chocolate, devoid of bitterness.
+A highland coffee, grown around 1800 m above sea level, with intense citrus notes, a distinct and pleasant acidity, as well as more floral notes.
+This is balanced by the sweetness of white chocolate, which is devoid of bitterness.

-It is not yet sold on the caffeernani.com website, but it will be coming really soon!
+It is still not sold on caffeernani.com , but it will come really soon!

 Guatemala Huehuetenango is an excellent sweet, creamy, full-bodied, fruity, chocolaty Arabica coffee.
-Balanced by a soft acidity.
+Balanced by soft acidity.
 It is complete, balanced, fresh.
-I really can't wait to let you taste it!
+I’m really looking forward to being able to give it a taste!

-They are also carefully selected as they bring cream and body to our blends, but they must in no way bring with them unpleasant aromas or defects that would ruin the blend itself.
+They too are carefully selected in that they bring cream and body to our blends, but in no way should they carry unpleasant aromas or defects that would spoil the blend itself.

 - Ivory Coast

-Tanzania Superior comes from the Bukoba region and is a creamy and full-bodied coffee.
-Despite being a robust single origin, it is also excellent to drink even without sugar.
-A pleasant coffee on the palate, which is why it is used in almost all Ernani blends!
+Tanzania Superior comes from the Bukoba region and is a creamy, full-bodied coffee.
+Although it is a single-origin robusta, it is also great to drink without sugar.
+A palatable coffee, which is why it is used in almost all Ernani blends!

-The Ivory Coast is an incredibly full-bodied coffee, with a dark chocolate flavor.
-Tasted as a single origin, it reminds of a hot chocolate, it is so dense.
+Ivory Coast is an incredibly full-bodied coffee with a dark chocolate flavor.
+Tasted in single-origin, it is reminiscent of hot chocolate, so thick.

-Congo is an excellent Robusta that brings a dense body to the cup of our espresso.
+Congo is an excellent robusta that brings a dense body to our espresso cup.

-Coming from the North East Congo region, it expresses intense notes of bitter cocoa.
+Sourced from the Northeast region of Congo, it expresses intense notes of bitter cocoa.

-I hope I have answered your questions about where our coffees come from.
+I hope I have answered your questions regarding the origin of our coffees.

-And if you still have some doubts, write us an email to email@example.com or a message on whatsapp at +39 3756879940!
+And if you still have any doubt write us an email to email@example.com or message us on whatsapp at +39 3756879940 !